Paddle Billing

 • Recommended where you have multiple checkouts on a page with different options.

 If all the checkouts you use have the same settings, we recommend using the Paddle.Initialize() method.
-This means you don't need to pass the same settings for every checkout that you'd like to open.
+This means you don't need to pass the same settings for every checkout that you want to open.

 Update your Paddle.Initialize() method call so that it includes checkout.settings.
 These settings are applied to all checkouts opened on this page.